Abhishekpathania01/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![In the Pick a publish target dialog, App Service is selected and Select Existing is selected.](media/visual-studio-pick-publish-target.png "Visual Studio")

-21. In the Select Existing App Service dialog, select the subscription you are using for this hands-on lab, then expand the hands-on-lab-SUFFIX resource group folder and select the **tailspintoysUNIQUEID** App Service.
+21. In the Select Existing App Service dialog, select the subscription you are using for this hands-on lab, then expand the **ODL-migrate-sql-xxxxxx** resource group folder and select the **tailspintoysUNIQUEID** App Service.

     ![The tailspintoysUNIQUEID App Service is selected in the list of existing App Services.](media/visual-studio-select-existing-app-service.png "Visual Studio")